roseewang/augment-with-embeddings/README.md

-# qa-using-vector-databases-lp-author
+# augment-with-embeddings-lp-author
-Repository for liveProject: Q&A Using Vector Databases
+Repository for liveProject: Augment with Embeddings

+**Dataset**

-The file documentation.zip contains the extracted data from the LangChain documentation website.
-Use it along LangChain's Readthedocs module.
+The file documentation.zip contains the raw LangChain documentation extracted from their website and consists of multiple subdirectories with html files inside.

-The file documentation.jsonl contains the already processed information extracted from the LangChain website.
-You will might want to use it in Milestone 2 if you had trouble completing Milestone 1.
+**Libraries and setup**

+Install all libraries via pip:

+BeautifulSoup4
+Tiktoken
+OpenAI
+pandas
+SciPy

 *Disclaimer*